AC215-TarAIntino/AC215-TarAIntino-Big/README.md

 **Models container** --> TO-DO !!
 - This container has scripts for model training, rag pipeline and inference
 - Instructions for running the model container - `Instructions here`

-**Notebooks/Reports**
-This folder contains code that is not part of container - for e.g: EDA, any 🔍 🕵️‍♀️ 🕵️‍♂️ crucial insights, reports or visualizations.

-UI With Dummy Data is available at: [https://tarantaino-mockup.vercel.app/](https://tarantaino-mockup.vercel.app/) The Git Repo for the UI is available at: [https://github.com/kvrancic/tarantaino-mockup](https://github.com/kvrancic/tarantaino-mockup)